despark/igni-core/README.md

 ## Additional commands

-- Use the command `php artisan igni:resource` to create all necessary files for manipulating resources.
+- Use the command `php artisan igni:make:resource` to create all necessary files for manipulating resources.
 You should specify the resource name (in title case).

   **Example**

   ```
-    php artisan igni:resource "Blog Post"
+    php artisan igni:make:resource "Blog Post"
   ```

 - Use the command `php artisan igni:make:pages` to create all necessary files for manipulating a Page resources.
 With this command only, you can start building your pages for the new awesome site!